aethernetio/aethernet-examples/cpp/desktop-ping-pong/README.md

 It has an `Update` method invoked every loop, where we can manage a state machine or check status of multithreaded tasks.
 To inform about it's state three [events](https://aethernet.io/documentation#c++2) exists: `Result`, `Error`, `Stop` - names speaks for itself.

-We subscribe to `Result` event and obtain clients for *Alice* and *Bob* from action to init our characters.
+We subscribe to `Result` event and obtain clients for *Alice* and *Bob* from action to init our characters and also save current `aether` state.
 On `Error` we close application with exit code 1 as soon as possible.

+For this example clients for `Alice` and `Bob` registered every time application runs in distillation mode.
+But in production mode clients from the saved state used.
+Reconfigure cmake with `AE_DISTILLATION=Off` (just make in your build dir `cmake -DAE_DISTILLATION=Off .`) and rebuild it.
+Next run will be a little faster without registration.

 [Event subscription](https://aethernet.io/documentation#c++2) is a RAII object holds subscription to events and unsubscribes on destruction.